kobusjoubert/active_ad/README.md

 Validation happens on `save`, `create` and `update`.
 When successful, `true` will be returned for `save` and `update`, and the object will be returned for
 `create`.
 When validation fails or the external API request fails, `false` will be returned.

-Each method also implements a bang method, `save!`, `create!` and `update!` which will raise an `ActiveAd::RecordInvalid` exception when validation fails or the external API request fails.
+Each method also implements a bang method, `save!`, `create!` and `update!` which will raise an `ActiveAd::RecordInvalid` exception when validation fails or an
+`ActiveAd::RecordNotSaved` when the external API request fails.

 Method `destroy` will return `false` when the external API request fails, while `destroy!` will raise an `ActiveAd::RecordNotDeleted` exception.
 In both cases
 `true` will be returned when successful.